microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 It provides security features for group access and network access control lists.

-Amazon53 is a **DNS service** that routes users to applications by translating human readble names into IP addresses.
+Amazon Route53 is a **DNS service** that routes users to applications by translating human readble names into IP addresses.

 > ![db](../images/network.jpg)

 ### **Amazon Virtual private Network (VPC):**

+- **Internet gateway** :

+    To allow public traffic from the internet to access your VPC, you attach an internet gateway to the VPC.

+- **Virtual private gateway** :

+    To access private resources in a VPC.It encrypts (or protects) internet traffic from all other requests around it.
+    **It allows traffic** into the VPC only if it is coming **from an approved network**.

+- AWS **Direct Connect**:

+    It is a service that enables the establishment of a dedicated private connection between customers data center and a VPC.

-- Customers have complete control over their virtual network :
+- Customers have **complete control** over their virtual network :

     1. Select their IP ranges.
     2. Create subnets.